 This paper analyzes how the risks of nominal and inflation-indexed Treasury bonds vary with the presence of supply and demand shocks through the lens of a small-scale New Keynesian model with habit formation preferences, where investors become more risk averse following adverse economic shocks.
 We calibrate the model separately for the time periods 1979.Q4-2001.Q1 and 2001.Q2-2019.Q4.
 For the 1980s calibration, volatile supply shocks raise inflation and the Fed responds by raising interest rates, leading to a recession and simultaneous drops in nominal bond and stock prices.
-For the 2000s calibration, volatile demand shocks lower the output gap and raise interest rates at the same time, leading to simultaneous increases in nominal and real bond prices and a stock market downturn.
-The model matches equity Sharpe ratios and stock return predictability through habit formation preferences.
-Partially backward-looking inflation expectations by price-setters are important to match predictability of bond excess returns as in Campbell and Shiller (1991).
-We find that the high risks of nominal Treasury bonds in the 1980s were the result of a “perfect storm” of volatile supply shocks and a non-inertial monetary policy rule.
+For the 2000s calibration, volatile demand shocks lower the output gap and raise interest rates, leading to simultaneous increases in nominal and real bond prices and a stock market downturn.
+As a result, nominal Treasury bond-stock betas are positive in the 1980s calibration, and negative in the 2000s calibration, as in the data.
+Counterfactual exercises show that volatile supply shocks alone are not sufficient to generate the high and positive nominal Treasury bond betas of the stagflationary 1980s, but that a monetary policy rule that responds strongly to supply shocks is also needed.
+Partially backward-looking inflation expectations by wage-setters are important to match the predictability of bond excess returns as in Campbell and Shiller (1991).